mtolly/pokemid/README.md

     where `duration` is the length of the note in beats or quarter notes, and `ticks` and `speed` are numbers in the range 1 to 15.
 If a length cannot be exactly represented, the closest one less than it will be used.
+Rests between notes/events can be any length which is a sum of encodable lengths.

   * Channel 4 notes (percussion/noise) use the following pitches: